implexa/implexa/proj/implexa-prd.md

 Organizes parts in a unified structure where every component (from resistors to complete products) follows the same organization pattern with appropriate metadata and relationships.

 ### 7. User Interface
-Electron application with embedded web server providing local file access and Git integration, with optional deployment mode for team access.
+Tauri application with React frontend, providing local file access and Git integration, with optional deployment mode for team access.
+Optimized for performance with a small resource footprint.

 ## KiCad Integration